 Middle – address the problem or challenge your character (and ultimately your audience) is trying to solve.

 End – bring the story together.
 Answer how to solve the problem with your product or service.

-Every brand has a story, from the national chains to the mom-and-pop shops.
+Every brand has a story, from the national chains to the mom and pop shops.
 You just have to find the right way to tell yours.
-For Acoustical Sheetmetal Company, a manufacturer of on-site power generation equipment, their way was through visual storytelling, in this case, video.
-Large-scale projects are their specialty, and finding a way to showcase their capabilities in a unique way with added commentary from employees was important in sharing their story — especially for customers who aren’t able to visit their facility in person.
+For Acoustical Sheetmetal Company, a manufacturer of on-site power generation equipment, their way was through visual storytelling, in this case video.
+Large scale projects are their speciality, and finding a way to showcase their capabilities in a unique way with added commentary from employees was important in sharing their story – especially for customers who aren’t able to visit their facility in person.

 Brand Storytelling Tips & Best Practices

 Now that you know what brand storytelling is and what’s involved, it’s time to get started.
 As you start to think about your story and how you want to tell it, let the following advice help guide your plan.